 Spark on YARN uses YARN as the resource scheduler.
-In Hadoop version above 2.7.2, YARN is equipped with Label Scheduler in addition to Capacity Scheduler.
+Since Hadoop 2.7.2, YARN provides label-based scheduling on top of Capacity Scheduler.

 Capacity Scheduler is a multi-tenant resource scheduler.
-Its core principle is that the available resources in a Hadoop cluster are shared by multiple organizations, which collectively provide computing power to the cluster based on their own computing needs.
-Capacity Scheduler has various features such as hierarchical queuing, capacity guarantee, security, elastic resource, multi-tenancy, resource-based scheduling, and mapping.
-All resources of the cluster are allocated to multiple queues.
-All applications submitted to a queue can use the resources allocated to the queue.
-Idle resources of other organizations can be non-preemptively allocated to applications running in queues where resources are not fully utilized, ensuring that the resource requirements of different applications can be met flexibly while applications can get the minimum resources required.
+It enables organizations in a Hadoop cluster to share available resources and provide computing power to the cluster based on their respective computing needs.
+Capacity Scheduler supports features such as hierarchical queue, capacity guarantee, security, resource elasticity, multi-tenancy, resource-based scheduling, and mapping.
+All resources of a cluster are allocated to queues, so that all applications submitted to a queue can use the resources allocated to the queue.
+Idle resources of organizations can be non-preemptively allocated to applications in queues running below the capacity.
+This ensures that an application runs with the minimum resource capacity while idle resources are elastically allocated to other applications in queues.
+Label-based scheduling is provided to allocate resources at a more refined granularity by assigning a node label to each node of the cluster, so that the location of applications can be specified.

-Capacity Scheduler roughly allocates cluster resources to different queues and cannot specify the running locations of applications in queues.
-Based on Capacity Scheduler, Label Scheduler adds different node labels to each node in the cluster for more fine-grained resource division, so that running locations of applications can be specified.
 Node labels have the following characteristics:

-- 1. One node has only one node label (i.e., belonging to only one node partition).
-A cluster can be divided into multiple disjoint subclusters based on node partitioning. - 2.
-There are two types of node partitions based on the match policy: exclusive and non-exclusive.
-An exclusive node partition will allocate containers to nodes that exactly match the node partition, while a non-exclusive node partition shares idle resources to containers requesting the default partition. - 3.
-You can set accessible node labels for each queue to specify the node partitions for running applications. - 4.
-You can set the resource ratio of different queues in each node partition. - 5.
-If the required node label is specified in a resource request, the request will only be allocated to nodes with the same label.
-If the node label is not specified (you can use a configuration item to rename the default label of a queue), the request will only be allocated to nodes in the default partition.

-Configuration Description
+1. A node has only one node label, which means that a node belongs to only one partition.
+A cluster is divided into multiple disjoint subclusters by node partition.

+2. Node partitions are classified into exclusive and non-exclusive partitions based on their matching strategies.
+An exclusive node partition allocates containers only to nodes that exactly match the partition.
+A non-exclusive node partition shares idle resources to containers that request the default partition.

+3. You can set accessible node labels for each queue to specify the node partitions in which applications can run.

+4. You can set the resource percentage for different queues in each node partition.

+5. If the required node label is specified in a resource request, the resource is allocated only from nodes with the specified label.
+If no node label is specified (the default label name of a queue can be modified by using a configuration item), the resource is allocated only from nodes that belong to the default partition.

-1. Enable Capacity Scheduler in ResourceManager
+1. Setting ResourceManager to enable Capacity Scheduler

-Label Scheduler cannot be used alone; instead, it must be used together with Capacity Scheduler, which is the default scheduler of YARN.
-If you are using another scheduler, please enable Capacity Scheduler first in
+Label-based scheduling can be used only in conjunction with Capacity Scheduler.
+Capacity Scheduler is the default scheduler of YARN.
+If you are using another scheduler, specify the following settings in

-\${HADOOP_HOME}/etc/hadoop/yarn-site.xml :
+\${HADOOP_HOME}/etc/hadoop/yarn-site.xml to enable Capacity Scheduler first: